...

 Being in an emergency, where your loved one is going through a mental health crisis is no laughing matter.
 This is an extremely serious situation where the life of your loved one and your well-being could be at stake.
 In truth, this is a frightening situation for many families as you may have a loved one on your hands with an undiagnosed mental condition who is unable to control their anger or other emotions at this time.
 As a result, understanding the steps involved in an emergency involuntary commitment could be essential to their well-being.

-The first step to take in a situation like this would be to immediately call 911.
-It is possible that depending upon where you are physically your local jurisdiction may have a specific department that is allocated towards handling mentally ill patients and emergency circumstances.
-For instance, the Harris County constable’s office has a crisis intervention team that can be accessed by contacting 911.
-This is a resource that not many people are aware of that can be the difference between a good and a bad outcome in your situation.
+In a situation like this, the first step is to immediately dial 911.
+Depending on your physical location, your local jurisdiction may have a dedicated department for handling mentally ill patients and emergency situations.
+For example, the Harris County constable’s office has a crisis intervention team that you can reach by contacting 911.
+This is a resource that many people are not aware of, and it can make the difference between a favorable and an unfavorable outcome in your situation.

-When law enforcement or other personnel arrive at the scene of an emergency involving your loved one having a mental health crisis the first thing that will be assessed is whether your loved one is over the age of 18 and whether that person presents a substantial risk of harm to themselves or another person.
-If the answer to this question is yes, then law enforcement has the authority to take that person into police custody and then transport him or her to a mental health facility.
-Even if your loved one does not want to go to the mental health facility these steps can be followed by law enforcement.
-There can be an involuntary commitment process that is followed which involves you, another family member, or a medical provider requesting an involuntary commitment of your loved one.
+When law enforcement or other personnel arrive at the scene of an emergency involving your loved one experiencing a mental health crisis, they will first assess whether your loved one is over the age of 18 and whether that person poses a substantial risk of harm to themselves or another person.
+If the answer to this question is yes, then law enforcement has the authority to take that person into police custody and then transport them to a mental health facility.
+Even if your loved one does not want to go to the mental health facility, law enforcement can still follow these steps.
+You, another family member, or a medical provider can request an involuntary commitment of your loved one as part of the involuntary commitment process.

 Is there a difference between a guardianship and an involuntary commitment?

-As guardianship attorneys, the attorneys with the Law Office of Bryan Fagan are often asked if there is a difference between a guardianship proceeding and an involuntary commitment.
-In short, there is a difference between an involuntary commitment and a guardianship.
-The involuntary commitment involves using a legal process to commit your loved one to a mental institution or a psychiatric hospital against their will.
-On the other hand, guardianship is another legal means separate from an involuntary commitment that is utilized to grant you or another person the authority to act on behalf of an incapacitated person to ensure that their well-being is being considered.
+As guardianship attorneys, we at the Law Office of Bryan Fagan often receive questions about the difference between a guardianship proceeding and an involuntary commitment.
+In short, they differ.
+An involuntary commitment entails committing your loved one to a mental institution or psychiatric hospital against their will through a legal process.
+On the other hand, guardianship, a separate legal means from involuntary commitment, allows you or another person to gain the authority to act on behalf of an incapacitated person, ensuring their well-being.

 Contrary to popular belief, just because you are someone’s legal guardian does not mean that you can commit your ward to a psychiatric hospital against the ward’s will.
-When you are named as guardian your job is to step into the place of your ward to make decisions on that person’s behalf.
-When a person is incapacitated then he or she is unable to make decisions for themselves or care for their estate.
-An involuntary commitment occurs in a situation where your loved one is determined to need help for mental health treatment but is unwilling to ascent to this care on their own.
-In this situation, your loved one may not be incapacitated as we would see in a guardianship proceeding.
+When you become a guardian, your role involves stepping into the place of your ward and making decisions on that person’s behalf.
+When a person becomes incapacitated, they become unable to make decisions for themselves or manage their estate.
+Involuntary commitment arises in situations where your loved one requires mental health treatment but is unwilling to consent to it themselves.
+In this scenario, your loved one may not exhibit the incapacitation typically seen in a guardianship proceeding.
 He or she may simply need some medical help that would otherwise be unavailable but for the involuntary commitment.

 This is a tough determination to reach on your own.
 It may look like your loved one is struggling with their mental health and their activities of daily living.
 However, it can be difficult to determine the extent of the care that he or she may need.
 An involuntary commitment is not appropriate for all people in all situations.
 An involuntary commitment should be seen as a last resort in situations where your loved one has become a threat to himself or others.
 Otherwise, there are resources which are available in the community that could better suit him or her and their needs.